Rick Snyder: Tenure

 On September 10, Detroit reached a deal with three Michigan counties over regional water and sewer services that was hoped to eliminate one roadblock to federal court approval of the city's plan to adjust its debt and exit bankruptcy.
 The deal with Oakland, Wayne and Macomb counties created a regional water and sewer authority, but allowed Detroit to maintain control of its local system.
 The deal was crucial to adjusting the city's $18 billion of debt and exiting the biggest-ever municipal bankruptcy.
 On December 18, the Governor issued an executive order to establish the Michigan Department of Talent and Economic Development to house a new state agency, Talent Investment Agency, created from the merger of Michigan State Housing and Development Authority, the Workforce Development Agency, the Governor's Talent Investment Board and the Unemployment Insurance Agency.
 Over objections from the state legislature, the department would come into effect 60 days after the start of the next legislative session.
 In November 2015, Governor Rick Snyder declared his opposition to permitting Syrian refugee relocation to the state of Michigan.

-A compilation of online surveys showed that Snyder's approval rating was below 40 percent in April 2018.
+In January 2017, Snyder signed an executive order prohibiting boycott of individuals or public entities from Israel.
+A compilation of online surveys showed that Snyder's approval rating was below 40% in April 2018.
 In December 2018, Snyder granted clemency to 61 Michigan prisoners.